-Consultation for Tier II, if Required US Fish and Wildlife Service National Oceanic and Atmospheric Administration Puerto Rico Department of Natural and Environmental Resources Refer to Tier II: Site-Specific Project Review form for each individual property for compliance documentation.
-Wild and Scenic Rivers [Wild and Scenic Rivers Act of 1968, particularly section 7 (b) and (c)] National Rivers Inventory, Presidential Yes No 🔀 The Wild and Scenic Rivers Act created the National Wild and Scenic Rivers System in 1968 to protect selected rivers in a free-flowing condition and to recognize their importance to our cultural and natural heritage (16 USC 1271).
+Consultation for Tier II, if Required

+US Fish and Wildlife Service

+National Oceanic and Atmospheric Administration Puerto Rico Department of Natural and Environmental Resources Refer to Tier II: Site-Specific Project Review form for each individual property for compliance documentation.
+Wild and Scenic Rivers [Wild and Scenic Rivers Act of 1978, particularly section 7 (b) and (c)] National Rivers Inventory, Presidential Yes No The Wild and Scenic Rivers Act created the National Wild and Scenic Rivers System in 1968 to protect selected rivers in a free-flowing condition and to recognize their importance to our cultural and natural heritage (16 USC 1271).
 The Act prohibits federal support for activities such as construction of dams or other on-stream activities that could harm a designated river's free-flowing condition, water quality or outstanding resource values.
 Activities require review by the National Park Service only if they would disturb the bed or bank of a designated river.
-Directive 1979 There are no designated wild and scenic rivers in the Group 1 Municipios.
+Directive 1979 There are no designated wild and scenic rivers in the Group 2 Municipios.
 The closest are Rio De La Mina, Rio Mameyes and Rio Icacos in the El Yunque National Forest (Exhibit 6 Figure 6-1).
 Additionally, the Nationwide Rivers Inventory (NRI) is a listing of more than 3,400 free-flowing rivers or river segments in the US that are believed to possess one or more "outstanding remarkable" natural or cultural value.
 Under a 1979 Presidential Directive, all federal agencies must seek to avoid or mitigate actions that would adversely affect one or more of the NRI segments.
-There are no rivers on the NRI in the Group 1 Municipios.
+There are no rivers on the NRI in the Group 2 Municipios.
 Regulatory Agency and Source Review See Appendix B Exhibit 6.
-A 1 .
-O I'I Review regarding Wild and Scenic Rivers is complete.
-Air Quality [Clean Air Act, as amended, particularly section 176 (c) and (d); 40 CFR parts 6, 51, 93] Yes No The proposed program is in compliance.
+Review regarding Wild and Scenic Rivers is complete.
+Air Quality [Clean Air Act, as amended, particularly section 176 (c) and (d); 40 CFR parts 6, 51,93] Yes No The proposed program is in compliance.
 Emissions associated with the proposed actions are limited to use of residential and small construction equipment and are estimated to be well below the threshold when compared to the federal General Conformity Rule de minimis thresholds.
-General Conformity Clean Air Act Requirements Section 176(c) of the Clean Air Act (CAA) requires a federal agency that funds any activity in a nonattainment or maintenance area to conform to the State Implementation Plan (SIP).
-Conforming to a SIP means that an action will not: Cause or contribute to a new violation of any standard in any area;
+0.11 pa.10 0/ 0.1//0] General Conformity Clean Air Act Requirements Section 176(c) of the Clean Air Act (CAA) requires a federal agency that funds any activity in a nonattainment or maintenance area to conform to the State Implementation Plan (SIP).
+Conforming to a SIP means that an action will not: Cause or contribute to a new violation of any standard in any area; Increase the frequency or severity of any existing violation of any standard in any area; or